Mathematician: History

 One of the earliest known mathematicians was Thales of Miletus (c.
-624); he has been hailed as the first true mathematician and the first known individual to whom a mathematical discovery has been attributed.
+624); He has been hailed as the first true mathematician and the first known individual to whom a mathematical discovery has been attributed.
 He is credited with the first use of deductive reasoning applied to geometry, by deriving four corollaries to Thales's theorem.

 The number of known mathematicians grew when Pythagoras of Samos (c.
 582) established the Pythagorean school, whose doctrine it was that mathematics ruled the universe and whose motto was "All is number".

-It was the Pythagoreans who coined the term "mathematics", and with whom the study of mathematics for its own sake begins.
+Archimedes was one of the greatest figures in the history of mathematics.
+He made significant contributions to geometry, providing proofs for the area of a circle and the volume and surface area of a sphere.
+He also gave a good approximation of π using polygons.
+He also developed the method of exhaustion, which is an early form of integral calculus.
+He furthered the study of centers of mass and mathematical statics.
+His precise methods had a strong impact on later mathematics and mathematical physics.
+Euclid and Apollonius were prominent ancient Greek mathematicians, with Euclid's Elements establishing geometry through axioms and logical proofs and laying the foundation of the axiomatic method, while Apollonius' Conics systematically developed the theory of ellipses, parabolas, and hyperbolas, significantly advancing the study of curves and influencing later geometry.

-The first woman mathematician recorded by history was Hypatia of Alexandria (c.
+The first female mathematician recorded by history was Hypatia of Alexandria (c.
 AD 350 – 415).
 She succeeded her father as librarian at the Great Library and wrote many works on applied mathematics.
 Because of a political dispute, the Christian community in Alexandria punished her, presuming she was involved, by stripping her naked and scraping off her skin with clamshells (some say roofing tiles).

 Science and mathematics in the Islamic world during the Middle Ages followed various models and modes of funding varied based primarily on scholars.
 It was extensive patronage and strong intellectual policies implemented by specific rulers that allowed scientific knowledge to develop in many areas.
 Funding for translation of scientific texts in other languages was ongoing throughout the reign of certain caliphs, and it turned out that certain scholars became experts in the works they translated, and in turn received further support for continuing to develop certain sciences.
 As these sciences received wider attention from the elite, more scholars were invited and funded to study particular sciences.
 An example of a translator and mathematician who benefited from this type of support was Al-Khawarizmi.
 A notable feature of many scholars working under Muslim rule in medieval times is that they were often polymaths.
 Examples include the work on optics, maths and astronomy of Ibn al-Haytham.